UMF - African pattern logo

-Forming an understanding of mindfulness
+Forming an understanding of what mindfulness is as a contemporary practice

-Definition 1 – Urban Mindfulness Foundation
+Definition 1 – The Urban Mindfulness Foundation's answer to the question 'what is mindfulness'?

 “Knowing and recognising how we are relating